 Cooling is important and it can be a significant bottleneck which reduces performance more than poor hardware choices do.
-You should be fine with a standard heat sink for your CPU, but what for your GPU you will need to make special considerations.
+You should be fine with a standard heat sink or all-in-one (AIO) water cooling solution for your CPU, but what for your GPU you will need to make special considerations.

 However, typical pre-programmed schedules for fan speeds are badly designed for deep learning programs, so that this temperature threshold is reached within seconds after starting a deep learning program.
-The result is a decreased performance (a few per-cents) which can be significant for multiple GPUs (10-25%) where each GPU heats up the GPUs next to itself.
+The result is a decreased performance (0-10%) which can be significant for multiple GPUs (10-25%) where the GPU heat up each other.

 Since NVIDIA GPUs are first and foremost gaming GPUs, they are optimized for Windows.
 You can change the fan schedule with a few clicks in Windows, but not so in Linux, and as most deep learning libraries are written for Linux this is a problem.

 Another, more costly, and craftier option is to use water cooling.
-For a single GPU, water cooling will nearly halve your temperatures even under maximum load, so that the temperature threshold is never reached.
-Even multiple GPUs stay cool which is rather impossible when you cool with air.
+I do not recommend water cooling if you have a single GPU or if you have space between your two GPUs (2 GPUs in 3-4 GPU board).
+However, water cooling makes sure that even the beefiest GPU stay cool in a 4 GPU setup which is not possible when you cool with air.
 Another advantage of water cooling is that it operates much more silently, which is a big plus if you run multiple GPUs in an area where other people work.
 Water cooling will cost you about $100 for each GPU and some additional upfront costs (something like $50).
 Water cooling will also require some additional effort to assemble your computer, but there are many detailed guides on that and it should only require a few more hours of time in total.
 Maintenance should not be that complicated or effortful.

-From my experience these are the most relevant points.
 I bought large towers for my deep learning cluster, because they have additional fans for the GPU area, but I found this to be largely irrelevant: About 2-5 °C decrease, not worth the investment and the bulkiness of the cases.
-The most important part is really the cooling solution directly on your GPU – flash your BIOS, use water cooling, or live with a decrease in performance – these are all reasonable choices in certain situations.
-Just think about what do you want in your situation and you will be fine.
+The most important part is really the cooling solution directly on your GPU — do not select an expensive case for its GPU cooling capability.
+Go cheap here.
+The case should fit your GPUs but thats it!

 When you select a case, you should make sure that it supports full length GPUs that sit on top of your motherboard.
 Most cases support full length GPUs, but you should be suspicious if you buy a small case.
 Check its dimensions and specifications; you can also try a google image search of that model and see if you find pictures with GPUs in them.